a6smile/goget-hide-login/readme.txt

 = I forgot my login url!  =

-Either go to your MySQL database and look for the value of `whl_page` in the options table, or remove the `wps-hide-login` folder from your `plugins` folder, log in through wp-login.php and reinstall the plugin.
+Either go to your MySQL database and look for the value of `whl_page` in the options table, or remove the `goget-hide-login` folder from your `plugins` folder, log in through wp-login.php and reinstall the plugin.

 On a multisite install the `whl_page` option will be in the sitemeta table, if there is no such option in the options table.